Tiabet/TH-RAG/README.md

       Topic: Music [HIT]
       Subtopic: Album [HIT]
   => 🟢 This fact is COVERED by the retrieved topics/subtopics.

+*   **Insight**:This shows that even when the gold supporting fact is missing from the graph, the context-expansion method using semantically similar sentences can effectively address the problem of an incomplete graph..

 Fact: [Abbey Road, London]  This road is best known for the Abbey Road Studios and the 1969 album, "Abbey Road", by The Beatles...
   ❌ This fact was NOT found in the graph construction data (graph_v1.json).